lc8631058/Lane_Lines_Detection_and_Marking_using_Multiple_Visual_Features_and_Perspective_Transformation/README.md

 ### Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?
+#### 1. Briefly discuss any problems / issues I faced in my implementation of this project.

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.